Kotlin/kotlin-spec/docs/src/md/kotlin.core/operators.md

     C.get(0).set(C.get(0).get(0).inc())
     ```

+TODO(Specify when we run the overload resolution to know what we're expanding to)

 Although the resulting expression contains several invocations of the subexpression `C.get(0)`, it is evaluated only once, making this code roughly equivalent to:

 ```kotlin